 OR about ½ cup of your favorite raw chocolate melted

-Cover the tin or freezer safe container with parchment paper.
+Cover the tin or the freezer safe container with parchment paper.
 Add the chickpeas into the blender and blend.
 Add dates, coconut flakes and vanilla and mix until a thick sticky mass.
 You may have to scoop down the sides of the blender in between blending.
-Taste and add vanilla or sweetness, if you like, for example with coconut syrup.
+Taste and if you want add vanilla or other sweetener, for example coconut syrup.
 Spoon out the dough into the tin and even the surface with a spoon.
 Prepare the caramel sauce.

 Place all the ingredients into the blender and blend until sticky sauce.
 Add a drop of water, if needed, but try to keep the mixture as thick as possible.
 Spoon out the caramel sauce and spread onto the base mixture.
 Prepare the chocolate frosting.

-Melt the cocoa butter and coconut oil in a warm water bath.
+Melt cocoa butter and coconut oil in a warm water bath.
 Add cocoa powder, syrup and salt.
 Mix until a nice sauce.
-Taste and add some of the ingredients, if needed.
+Taste and add more some of the ingredients, if needed.
 Pour the chocolate mixture onto the caramel sauce.
-Place into the freezer and freeze for couple of hours or until solid.
+Put into the freezer and freeze for a couple of hours or until solid.
 Take out of the freezer and cut into bars.
 Let thaw for about 15 minutes before serving.
 Store in the freezer or in the fridge.